Erotophonophilia

 Safety, consent & law

 This interest is inherently harmful and illegal.
 Acting on it constitutes homicide; a victim cannot consent to being killed, and there is no jurisdiction in which such an act is lawful.
 The only responsible framing is harm prevention.
 Anyone experiencing intrusive thoughts of seriously harming others should seek urgent professional mental-health support, and contact emergency services if a person is in immediate danger.
-This entry exists to document the concept clinically and to situate it in the history of sexology: not to normalise, instruct, or enable it in any way.
+This entry exists to document the concept clinically and to situate it in the history of sexology, not to normalise, instruct or enable it.

 - Sadism59/100Sexual Sadism Disorder · Clinical ParaphiliasRecurrent, intense sexual arousal from the physical or psychological suffering of another person.
 As the DSM-5-TR's Sexual Sadism Disorder it is diagnosed only when acted on with a non-consenting person or when it causes clinically significant distress or impairment; consensual dominance is not itself a disorder.59